2023 Playbook: How to Create a Revenue-Generating Sales Plan [Template + Examples]

 This doesn’t mean that you need to adopt one approach and stick with it.
 Many top-tier sales teams use a hybrid approach to sales strategies, combining a variety of methods depending on the rep and the customer.

-You may, for example, find that inbound leads respond best to a value-selling approach and outbound leads are more receptive to consultative strategies.
 Be specific and all-encompassing here, as individual reps’ training and comfort level may come into play.
 If there are various paths to success, be sure to note that.

 This section works best when it’s laid out according to each stage of the sales cycle.